Stations of the Cross

 Commonly, a series of 14 images will be arranged in numbered order along a path, along which worshippers—individually or in a procession—move in order, stopping at each station to say prayers and engage in reflections associated with that station.
 These devotions are most common during Lent, especially on Good Friday, and reflect a spirit of reparation for the sufferings and insults that Jesus endured during his passion.
 As a physical devotion involving standing, kneeling and genuflections, the Stations of the Cross are tied with the Christian themes of repentance and mortification of the flesh.

 The style, form, and placement of the stations vary widely.
 The typical stations are small plaques with reliefs or paintings placed around a church nave.
 Modern minimalist stations can be simple crosses with a numeral in the centre.
-Occasionally the faithful might say the stations of the cross without there being any image, such as when the pope leads the stations of the cross around the Colosseum in Rome on Good Friday.
+Occasionally, the faithful might say the stations of the cross without there being any image, such as when the pope leads the stations of the cross around the Colosseum in Rome on Good Friday.

 History

-The Stations of the Cross originated in pilgrimage to Jerusalem and a desire to reproduce the Via Dolorosa.
+The Stations of the Cross originated from the pilgrimage to Jerusalem in Roman Judaea and a desire to reproduce the Via Dolorosa.
 Imitating holy places was not a new concept.
 For example, the religious complex of Santo Stefano in Bologna, Italy, replicated the Church of the Holy Sepulchre and other religious sites, including the Mount of Olives and the Valley of Josaphat.

 Following the siege of 1187, Jerusalem fell to the forces of Saladin, the first sultan of Egypt and Syria.
 Forty years later, members of the Franciscan religious order were allowed back into the Holy Land.
-Their founder, Saint Francis of Assisi, held the Passion of Christ in special veneration and is said to have been the first person to receive stigmata.
-In 1217, St. Francis also founded the Custody of the Holy Land to guard and promote the devotion to Christian holy places.
+Their founder, Francis of Assisi, held the Passion of Christ in special veneration and is said to have been the first person to receive stigmata.
+In 1217, Francis also founded the Custody of the Holy Land to guard and promote the devotion to Christian holy places.
 The Franciscans' efforts were recognized when Pope Clement VI officially proclaimed them the custodians of holy places in 1342.
 Although several travelers who visited the Holy Land during the 12–14th centuries (e.g. Riccoldo da Monte di Croce, Burchard of Mount Sion, and James of Verona), mention a "Via Sacra", i.e. a settled route that pilgrims followed, there is nothing in their accounts to identify this with the Way of the Cross, as we understand it.
 The earliest use of the word "stations", as applied to the accustomed halting-places along the Via Sacra at Jerusalem, occurs in the narrative of an English pilgrim, William Wey, who visited the Holy Land in the mid-15th century and described pilgrims following the footsteps of Christ to Golgotha.
 In 1521, a book called Geystlich Strass (German: "spiritual road") was printed with illustrations of the stations in the Holy Land.